damianpereira86/api-automation-training/README.md

 ### **Milestone 6: Create Test Suites for the rest of the Store Service**

-**Objective**: Write tests for the rest of the Store service following the pracices covered above.
+**Objective**: Write tests for the rest of the Store service following the practices covered above.

-1. Write a tests suite for each of the remaining endpoints in the Store Service:
+1. Write a test suite for each of the remaining endpoints in the Store Service:
     - `GET /store/inventory`
     - `GET /store/order/{orderId}`
     - `DELETE /store/order/{orderId}`